Is it enough to optimize CNN architectures on ImageNet?: Experiments and Results

 We analyze the architecture-performance relationship (APRs) in two ways.
 For every target dataset (datsets which are not ImageNet) we plot the test error of every sampled architecture against the test error of the same architecture (trained and tested) on ImageNet, visualizing the relationship of the target dataset's APR with the APR on ImageNet.
 Second, we compute Spearman's $\rho$ rank correlation coefficient \cite{freedman2007statistics}.
 It is a nonparametric measure for the strength of the relation between two variables (here the error on the target datasets with the error of the same architecture on ImageNet).
 Spearman's $\rho$ is defined on $[-1,1]$, where $0$ indicates no relationship and $-1$ or $1$ indicates that the relationship between the two variables can be fully described using only a monotonic function.

 Figure \ref{fig:scatter_performance} contains the described scatterplots with the corresponding correlation coefficients in the title.
-The datasets plotted in the top row show a strong (Insects) or medium (MLC2008, HAM10000, Cifar100) error correlation with ImageNet.
+The datasets plotted in the top two rows show a strong (Insects) or medium (MLC2008, HAM10000, Cifar100) error correlation with ImageNet.
 This confirms that many classification tasks have an APR similar to the one induced by ImageNet, which makes ImageNet performance a decent architecture selection indicator for these datasets.
 The errors on Concrete are independent of the their corresponding ImageNet counterparts since the accuracies are almost saturated with errors between $0$ and $0.5$.
-This has implications for practical settings, where in such cases suitable architectures should be chosen according to computational considerations rather than ImageNet performance, and reinforces the idea that practical problems may lie well outside of the ImageNet visual world \cite{stadelmann2018deep}.
+This has implications for practical settings, where in such cases suitable architectures should be chosen according to computational and model complexity considerations rather than ImageNet performance, and reinforces the idea that practical problems may lie well outside of the ImageNet visual world \cite{stadelmann2018deep}.
 The most important insight from Figure \ref{fig:scatter_performance}, however, is that some datasets have a slight (Cifar10) or even strong (Powerline, Natural) \emph{negative error correlation} with ImageNet.
 Architectures which perform well on ImageNet tend perform sub-par on these datasets.
 A visual inspection shows that some of the very best architectures on ImageNet perform extraordinarily poor on these three datasets.
-With this evidence we can safely \emph{reject the hypothesis that increasing performance on ImageNet implies increased performance on other image classification tasks}.
+We can conclude that the \emph{APRs can vary wildly between datasets and high performing architectures on ImageNet do not necessarily work well on other datasets}.

+An analysis of the correlations between all datasets (see Figure \ref{fig:scatter_all} in Appendix \ref{chp:ablation}) reveals that Powerline and Natural not only have low correlation with ImageNet but also with most of the other datasets making these two truly particular datasets.
+Interestingly is the correlation between Powerline and Naural relatively high, which suggests that there is a common trait that makes these two datasets behave differently.
+MLC 2008, HAM10000 and Cifar100 have a correlation of $0.69$ with each other which indicates that they induce a very similar APR.
+This APR seems to be fairly universal since MLC 2008, HAM10000 and Cifar100 have a moderate to high correlation with all other datasets.